-It’s important to have your hearing evaluated if you suspect you may have a hearing loss.
-It’s also a good idea to have a hearing test if you’re over the age of 55, have a family history of hearing loss, worked in noisy environments, have a ringing or buzzing sound in the ear(s).
+It is important to have your hearing evaluated if you suspect you may have a hearing loss.
+It is also a good idea to have a hearing test if you’re over the age of 55, have a family history of hearing loss, worked in noisy environments, have a ringing or buzzing sound in the ear(s).
 A hearing test prior to noticing any hearing issues provides a baseline for the hearing specialist to help track any future hearing loss.

 After your evaluation

 Why do I need to get a hearing evaluation?